FlowTouring – High altitude edition

 We will have a van tailing us with our luggage that will meet us at our daily destinations.
-This van will be our mobile aid station for water and first aid, but this van is not meant for us to get onto unless its an emergency.
-This van will be used to infiltrate us with boxed bikes into Spiti from Shimla and exfiltrate us out of Spiti to Manali once the tour is complete, again with boxed bikes.
-This van lacks the ability to carry bicycles and riders unless bikes are boxed and loaded on the roof.
+This van will be our mobile aid station for water food and first aid, this van will also come in handy if ay of tire out and want to take a break from cycling.
+This van ill also be used to drive us out of Losar and into Manali after the tour is over.

-- All meals included from Shimla to Manali
+- All meals included from Reckong Peo to Manali

 - Permits and permissions to strategic and protected sights